Just a moment...

 X X X X Extracts X X X X

-.... the known forms of remittance".
+....e, is one of the known forms of remittance".
 Later on, the Lord President went on to say : "Although the bearer bonds are marketable securities, that is of course, surely neither here nor there, because in one sense everything is a marketable security at a price.
 The fact that a bearer bond is a marketable security and easily marketable, and therefore a negotiable instrument, does not seem to me to touch for one moment the question whether it is an ordinary form of remittance.
-Nobody ever heard of remitting money by means of a bearer bond, for this very good reason, you could not possibly remit money by it and know exactly what you are doing, because the price of bearer bonds fluctuates in the market every day, and a bond might start from ....
+Nobody ever heard of remitting money by means of a bearer bond, for this very good reason, you could not possibly remit money by it and know exactly what you are doing, because the price of bearer bonds fluctuates in the market every day, and a bond might ....